Peripheral vascular angioplasty is a procedure to treat peripheral artery disease in the legs.

 This procedure is commonly used to open narrowed arteries that supply blood flow to the heart (Cardiac catheterization) .
 It may be used on short sections of narrowed peripheral arteries in people with peripheral arterial disease (PAD) due to atherosclerosis.

-Why is the procedure (peripheral arterial catheterization) performed?
+Why is the procedure (peripheral arterial angioplasty) performed?

 Symptoms of leg arteries from atherosclerosis are pain, soreness or heaviness in your leg that begins or gets worse when you walk.

 You may not need a peripheral catheter for peripheral arterial disease if you can still do most of your daily activities.
 Your health care provider may ask you to try medications and other treatments first that may help treat peripheral vascular disease and peripheral arterial disease before an angioplasty is needed.

 The reasons for performing such surgery in peripheral arterial disease are:

 - You have symptoms that prevent you from doing daily tasks.
 Your symptoms do not improve with other medical treatments.

 - You have skin sores or cuts in your leg or foot that are not getting better.